JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 ### What are Data Flows?

 Data flows refer to the movement of data from one system to another.

 This can include data flowing within a single application, or between different applications or systems.

 Data flows can be visualized and documented using data flow diagrams, which show the flow of data through a system.

 {{< callout type="info" >}}
-Make sure to have proper Data Lineage documented!
+Make sure to have proper **Data Lineage documented**!
 {{< /callout >}}

 Data flows are a critical component of many data integration and ETL (Extract, Transform, Load) processes.